 The rules in Scotland work in a similar way to those in England and Wales.
 But rather than having a Lasting Power of Attorney, they have a 'Continuing Power of Attorney' – which deals with the property and financial affairs of the granter (known in England as the donor) and a 'Welfare Power of Attorney' which deals with the granter's personal welfare and healthcare.
 Sometimes people decide to combine both.
 There is no standard form in Scotland, so most people use a solicitor to draw up the Power of Attorney.

 In Northern Ireland there are both Ordinary and Enduring Powers of Attorney.
 Both can handle financial matters, or the donor can ask them to only act on their behalf on specific matters.
 Like in England and Wales, an Ordinary Power of Attorney comes to an end when the donor can no longer make their own decisions.
-The Enduring Power of Attorney usually becomes active straight away, and will stay active if the donor loses their mental capacity.
-However, when this happens it must be registered with the High Court in the Office of Care and Protection.
+To use an Enduring Power of Attorney after someone has lost their mental capacity, it must first be registered with the Office of Care and Protection.
 There is also no Power of Attorney in Northern Ireland that gives attorneys the power to make decisions about the donor's health and wellbeing.

 Talk to your friends and family

 Creating a Power of Attorney is a big decision, so it can help to talk to friends or family about it.
 And if you would rather get some professional advice, your solicitor will be able to help – though they may charge a fee for their advice.

 If you want to know more, or would like to download a factsheet that includes all of this information please click here for A short guide - Powers of Attorney.